PROJECT: Facilitation of legal advice to UNFCCC developing country negotiators

-LRI is also preparing for the next round of climate negotiations in Bangkok from 30 August to 5 September 2012.
-It will send a team of four to talk delegates through legal issues and forward substantive legal queries to its network of advisers.
+LRI was also preparing for the next round of climate negotiations in Bangkok from 30 August to 5 September 2012.
+It sent a team of four to talk delegates through legal issues and forward substantive legal queries to its network of advisers.

 September 2012: to prepare the next major climate conference at the end of the year in Doha, Qatar, the parties to the United Nations Framework Convention on Climate Change (UNFCCC) have been meeting in Bangkok from 30 August to 5 September.

 The limited number of participants and the informal nature of the meeting provided ample opportunity for the Legal Response Initiative (LRI) to strengthen their relationships with different actors.
 LRI met with, for example, the (current and next) chairs of the Least Developed Countries (LDC) and the African Group.

 Their delegations face some of the hardest challenges in the UNFCCC process.
 They represent countries and societies that are most vulnerable to the impacts of climate change but tend to be seriously outnumbered by much larger delegations from the North.
 LRI therefore provides them with legal advice and assistance on a pro bono basis.